drivechain-project/drivechain.info/meetings/index.md

 Notes for you:

 * Use [the subreddit](https://www.reddit.com/r/Drivechains/) to request that items be added to the agenda.
-* The topic order will be posted
+* The topic order will be posted below (see "Next Meeting").

 Someone (probably Paul) will post a brief summary of the meeting, along with hyperlink.